xjasonli/topmk/README.md

-topmk: A makefile template to easily build C/C++ projects
+topmk: A makefile template for simiplify C/C++ projects building
 =====